perseids-project/squish/README.md

 squish is a very simple project build system for Javascript and CSS.
 It takes a list of Javascript files, squishes all the code in each file together, and then minifies everything.
 It will output two *.js* files.
 One is just squished, and the other squished and minified.
-It can also squish CSS files together without minification.
+It will also squish CSS files together without minification.

 ## Requirements
 * Unix